Kyleena IUD: How it Works, Benefits & Disadvantages

 Similar to Mirena, Kyleena IUD is a soft T-shaped plastic device that is placed into the uterus by a medical professional.
 The IUD releases the hormone progestin to prevent pregnancy.
 Once inserted, Kyleena inhibits reproduction in the following ways:

-- Thickens the mucus in the uterus, which prevents sperm from entering the cervix and fertilizing an egg.
+- Kyleena basically works by getting in the way of sperm, making it difficult for them to fertilize the egg.
+Thickens the mucus in the uterus, which prevents sperm from entering the cervix and fertilizing an egg.

 - Thins the lining of the uterus, making it more difficult for a fertilized egg to implant inside of the uterus.

 - This IUD also releases the hormone progestin that thickens the cervical mucus, preventing the penetration of sperms into the uterine canal.
 It also alters the fallopian tubes’ contractions, preventing the egg from reaching the uterus.

 - Kyleena IUD makes the uterine lining thinner, making it difficult for the fertilized egg to implant.

 - Lastly, it negatively affects the sperms’ development.
 So, the sperms that enter might not even survive.

 Kyleena can prevent pregnancy for up to 5 years.
 Once inserted, Kyleena is a maintenance-free, long term contraceptive solution.
 Since Kyleena doesn’t require regular maintenance, there is no need for monitoring or frequent doctor’s visits after insertion.